makrai/notes/gu2312-mamba-lin-time-seq.md

-* by letting their parameters that affect interactions along the sequence (eg the recurrent dynamics of an RNN or the convolution kernel of a CNN) be input-dependent.
+* by letting their parameters that affect interactions along the sequence (eg the recurrent dynamics of an RNN or the convolution kernel of a CNN) be input-dependent
-* This loses the equivalence to convolutions (3) with implications for its efficiency, discussed next.
+* This loses the equivalence to convolutions (3) with implications for its efficiency, discussed next

 ## 3.3 Hardware-aware algorithm